-Even if you had a flu vaccination last year, you may consider having it again this year to protect yourself against the viruses most likely to be responsible for causing most cases of flu this winter, including the H1N1 (swine flu) virus.
+Even if you had a flu vaccination last year, you may consider having it again this year to protect yourself against the three strains of flu virus contained in the vaccinationes.
+This includes the H1N1 (swine flu) virus.

 Certain groups of people can also get a free NHS vaccination.
 See the FAQ section for more details on eligibility.